Glossary of cancer terms

 Brachytherapy (Brake-eee-a-therapy): A type of radiotherapy where radioactive pellets, wires or fine needles are temporarily implanted within or close to a tumour.
 This is done to deliver the radiation directly to the tumour while minimising the damage to surrounding normal tissue.

-Breast Check: This is a government-funded programme providing breast screening to women aged 50 – 64 by inviting them for a free mammogram on an area-by-area basis every 2 years.
+Breast Check: This is a government-funded programme providing breast screening to women aged 50– 64.
+The women are offered a free mammogram on an area-by-area basis every 2 years.

-Breast prosthesis (Breast form): This is a term used to describe a breast prosthesis that may be worn inside ones bra following breast surgery.
+Breast prosthesis (Breast form): This is a term used to describe a breast prosthesis that may be worn inside your bra following breast surgery.

 Ca125: This is a type of blood test most commonly used to monitor patients with ovarian cancer.